 Knee pain: know the symptoms, causes and prevention measures

-At Stannah we know how knee pain can affect our customers’ daily routine and independency.
+At Stannah we know how knee pain can affect our customers’ daily routine and independence.
 That is why prevention is key.

-When you, or someone you know, experience severe knee pain caused either by knee injury or Osteoarthritic disease or even Rheumatoid Arthritis, you’ll know how distressing and painful it can be walking 200 yards to the groceries store, complete your everyday activities, getting in and out of the bath or walk up and down the stairs, just to name a few examples.
+When you, or someone you know, experience severe knee pain caused either by a knee injury, Osteoarthritis or even Rheumatoid Arthritis, you’ll know how distressing and painful it can be to walk 200 yards to the grocery store, go about your everyday activities, get in and out of the bath or walk up and down the stairs, just to name a few examples.

 While a knee injury may get better with time, knee pain caused by Arthritis is a degenerative process.
-Sometimes, a knee injury can even result in a premature Osteoarthritic manifestation in that specific knee joint.
+Sometimes, a knee injury can even result in premature Osteoarthritic changes in that specific knee joint.

-This is perhaps unsurprising and everyone knows at least one person that suffers from knee pain either from injury, Arthritis or Osteoporosis disease.
+It is perhaps unsurprising, and everyone knows at least one person who suffers from knee pain either from injury, Arthritis or Osteoporosis.
 While there is no denying that our bodies will wear down as we age, it doesn’t mean we are all doomed.

-As we age, we start thinking about the elderly we know afflicted with arthritis and it’s not uncommon to wonder how are they able to cope with the pain and mobility issues.
-Especially when you work at Stannah and you are fortunate enough to be exposed to all these inspirational and beautiful testimonials from our customers, true heroes!
-Their life stories make us even more thoughtful of what our customers go through, particularly those who suffer from knee joint pain, and how it has such a significant impact in their daily routines.
+As we age, we start thinking about the elderly we know afflicted with arthritis and it’s not uncommon to wonder how are they able to cope with the pain and mobility problems that come with it.
+This is especially true when you work at Stannah and are fortunate enough to be exposed to all the inspirational and beautiful testimonials we get from our customers – they’re true heroes!
+Their life stories make us think even more about what our customers go through, particularly those who suffer from knee joint pain, and how it has such a significant impact in their daily lives.

-But why are we humans so prone to suffer from knee pain and knee injuries?
+But why are we humans so prone to suffering from knee pain and knee injuries?